-- 43.To assess the institution's residual ICT risk exposure, competent authorities should review how the institution identifies, monitors, assesses and mitigates the material risks identified by the competent authorities in the assessment above. - 44.
-To this end, for the identified material ICT risks, competent authorities should review the applicable: - a.
+- 45.To assess the institution's residual ICT risk exposure, competent authorities should review how the institution identifies, monitors, assesses and mitigates the material risks identified by the competent authorities in the assessment above. - 46.To this end, for the identified material ICT risks, competent authorities should review the applicable: - a.
 ICT risk management policy, processes and risk tolerance thresholds; - b.
 Organisational management and oversight framework; - c.
 Internal audit coverage and findings; and - d.
-ICT risk controls that are specific for the identified material ICT risk. - 45.
-The assessment should take into account the outcome of the analysis of the overall risk management and internal control framework as referred to in Title 5 of the common SREP guidelines, as well as the institution's governance and strategy addressed in Title 2 of these guidelines, as significant deficiencies identified in these areas may influence the ability of the institution to manage and mitigate its ICT risk exposures.
-Where relevant, competent authorities should also make use of information sources in paragraph 35 of these guidelines. - 46.Competent authorities should perform the following assessment steps in a manner that is proportionate to the nature, scale and complexity of the institution's activities and by applying a supervisory review that is appropriate to the institution's ICT risk profile.
+ICT risk controls that are specific for the identified material ICT risk. - 47.
+The assessment should take into account the outcome of the analysis of the overall risk management and internal control framework as referred to in Title 5 of the EBA SREP Guidelines, as well as the institution's governance and strategy addressed in Title 2 of these Guidelines, as significant deficiencies identified in these areas may influence the ability of the institution to manage and mitigate its ICT risk exposures.
+Where relevant, competent authorities should also make use of information sources in paragraph 37 of these Guidelines. - 48.Competent authorities should perform the following assessment steps in a manner that is proportionate to the nature, scale and complexity of the institution's activities and by applying a supervisory review that is appropriate to the institution's ICT risk profile.